 •3-liter water bladder

-•Waterproof jacket (make sure it is indeed waterproof and not water resistant)
+Make sure whatever you use is indeed waterproof and not just water-resistant

 •Headlamp (with extra batteries)